9 Best Air Miles Credit Cards in Singapore (2023)

 Earn 4 Miles

-Like the DBS Altitude, the HSBC Revolution Credit Card is sort of more like a rewards card than a miles card, in that you earn points not miles.
-Here’s how it works: You earn 10X Reward points on online purchases and contactless payments, and can then convert these reward points to miles, equivalent to 4 miles.
+Like the DBS Altitude, the HSBC Revolution Credit Card is more like a rewards card than a miles card in that you earn points and not miles directly.
+Here’s how it works: You earn 10X Reward points on eligible online purchases and contactless payments, then convert these reward points to miles.
+10 Reward Points is equivalent to 4 miles.
 So all in all, you’re earning 4 miles per $1 spend—a very decent earn rate!
+That’s basically 2.5% cashback.
+Plus, you earn per every $1, not every $5 unlike the OCBC 90°N Card and DBS Altitude Card.

 Do note that HSBC Reward points come with an expiry date (as do the miles you can redeem them for).
-HSBC Rewards points earned expire after 37 months.
+HSBC Rewards points earned expire after 37 months, so redeem them via the HSBC Singapore app within 3 years.

 Back to top